-Where zone-based management is embedded in a country's fisheries administration, strengthening EAFM will value-add to the existing planning processes.
+Where zone-based management is embedded in a country?s fisheries administration, strengthening EAFM will value-add to the existing planning processes.
 Whereas in other circumstances, EAFM strengthening will focus on particular areas/habitats.
+Under stakeholder engagement, the project will also engage with ICSF and its subsidiary members are country level in relation to working conditions for crew.